ml-starter-packs/cgi-backend/README.md

 ```

 # Minimal Example
-For an API that does nothing but uses as little code as possible, read below:
+For an API that does nothing except read CSV data and acknowledge the response of it, but uses as little code as possible, see below.
+If you just need to expose some basic functionality behind a live endpoint, the example below can provide a sufficient template.
+Once you have more than a single route to consider, the contents of this repository should serve as a template for that which is ready to scale with containerized deployment solutions.
+If you need functionality such as argument-checking, customized header policies, authentication, etc, then it is suggested you reach for `flask` or `fastapi` instead of `cgi` to create your API.

 Create `app.py` (shown below):